Fredric Brown: Writing

-According to his wife, Fredric Brown hated to write.
-So he did everything he could to avoid it.
-He'd play his flute, challenge a friend to a game of chess, or tease Ming Tah, his Siamese cat.
-If Brown had trouble working out a certain story, he would hop on a long bus trip and just sit and think and plot for days on end.
-When Brown finally returned home and sat himself in front of the typewriter, he produced work in a variety of genres: mystery, science fiction, short fantasy, black comedy–and sometimes, all of the above.
+Duane Swierczynski wrote, "According to his wife, Brown hated to write, and did whatever he could to put it off: play his flute, challenge a friend to a game of chess, or tease Ming Tah, his Siamese cat."
+When Brown would have trouble with a certain story, he would take a long bus trip in order to sit and think for days on end.
+When he would finally return home to sit himself in front of the typewriter, he produced work in a variety of genres: mystery, science fiction, short fantasy, black comedy.